Special Services and Opportunities

 All students will be required to complete 6 semester hours in Honors-designated courses.
 This will complete the first requirement for students who wish to pursue an honors thesis as part of the Honors Scholar Program.
 Permission from the Honors Advisor is required for enrollment.

-Assistant Vice President of Campus Life and Student Development and Dean of Students
+Vice President for Student Success and Dean of Students

-Located on the second floor of Halladay Student Services building, the Assistant Vice President of Campus Life and Student Development & Dean of Students is responsible for supporting the goals of the University as the senior student affairs officer by providing vision, leadership and supervision for personnel, facilities, programs, and other resources to ensure an atmosphere conducive to the holistic development of students.
+Located on the second floor of the McDowell Administration building, the Vice President for Student Success and Dean of Students is responsible for supporting the goals of the University as the senior student affairs officer by providing vision, leadership and supervision for personnel, facilities, programs, and other resources to ensure an atmosphere conducive to the holistic development of students.

 Fraternity and Sorority Life

-The Counseling Center provides free services to currently enrolled University students.
+The Counseling Center provides free mental health and wellbeing services to currently enrolled University students.
 Counselors are available to listen, lend support, and help students meet the daily challenges of college life.
 Programs and services are offered that will help to maximize students' potential for academic and personal success.
-Services include individual, couples, and group counseling, consultation and referral, crisis intervention, and educational outreach.
-Also available to students are legal advising, psychiatric evaluation, sand tray therapy, and biofeedback, as well as a relaxation room with four massage chairs.
+Services include individual, couples, and group counseling, consultation and referral, educational outreach, and crisis intervention including after-hours and weekends.
+Psychiatric evaluation and medication management is available for students utilizing counseling services.
+Legal advising services is provided by a licensed attorney and scheduled by appointment.
 The Counseling Center is a warm and welcoming environment.
 Confidentiality is respected and counseling records are not included as part of a student's academic record.
-For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, #204, or call 903-886-5145.
+For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, #203, or call 903-886-5145.
 We encourage all students to take advantage of the services the Counseling Center has to offer.
-Sometimes a little help can make a big difference.
+Our mission is to support, connect, and empower!

 Children’s Learning Center